Composition, form of production and packaging

 PHARMACOKINETICS

+Levofloxacin is rapidly and almost completely absorbed after oral administration.
 Food intake has little effect on the speed and completeness of absorption.Bioavailability of 500 mg of levofloxacin after oral administration is almost 100%.
 After taking a single dose of 500 mg of levofloxacin, the maximum concentration is 5.2 Ојg / ml, the time to reach the maximum concentration is 1.3 hours, the half-life is 6-8 hours.

+The connection with plasma proteins is 30-40%.
 It penetrates well into organs and tissues: lungs, bronchial mucosa, sputum, organs of the genitourinary system, bone tissue, cerebrospinal fluid, prostate gland, polymorphonuclear leukocytes, alveolar macrophages.

+In the liver, a small portion is oxidized and / or deacetylated.
 It is excreted from the body mainly by the kidneys through glomerular filtration and tubular secretion.After oral administration, approximately 87% of the dose received is excreted by the kidneys unchanged for 48 hours, less than 4% through the intestine for 72 hours.

 INDICATIONS